darrarski/sort-swift-imports/README.md

  ├─ sort-swift-imports-app-icon (Swift Package)
  |   ├─ AppIcon (Library)
  |   └─ AppIconExport (macOS executable)
- ├─ Project (Xcode Project)
+ └─ Project (Xcode Project)
- |   ├─ SortSwiftImportsApp (macOS Application)
+     ├─ SortSwiftImportsApp (macOS Application)
- |   └─ SortSwiftImportsExtension (Xcode Source Editor Extension)
+     └─ SortSwiftImportsExtension (Xcode Source Editor Extension)
- └─ Tests (Xcode Test Plan)
 ```

 ### Build schemes

-- Use `SortSwiftImportsApp` scheme to build and run the application, and run the included test plan.
+- Use `SortSwiftImportsApp` scheme to build and run the application.
 - Use `SortSwiftImportsExtension` scheme to build and run the Xcode extension.
 - Use `AppIcon` scheme for building & previewing the app icon in Xcode.
 - Use `ExportAppIcon` scheme for exporting the app icon into asset catalog.
+- Use `Tests` scheme to run all tests.

 Use other schemes for building and testing the libraries.